Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Illustration via Simulated Data

 \section{Illustration via Simulated Data}

-In this section, we illustrate properties of our \E variables for $2 \times 2$ application through simulated data.\footnote{\texttt{R} code will be made publicly available; for now it is available on request.} First, we determine a reasonable choice of beta prior hyper-parameter to use in \eqref{eq:niceeval} in terms of our GRO-criterion.
-Second, we show that in the optional continuation setting, as predicted by theory, type-I error control is achieved irrespective of the restriction on \hmc{1} used.
-Thereafter, we show by more simulations that our proposal for the beta prior hyper-parameter based on GRO also performs well in terms of power.
+In this section, we illustrate properties of our \E variables for $2 \times 2$ application through simulated data, generated with our software package publicly available through Github \citep{LyT20}.
+First, we determine a reasonable choice of beta prior hyper-parameter to use in \eqref{eq:niceeval} in terms of the GRO-criterion.
+Thereafter, we show by more simulations that our proposal for the beta prior hyper-parameter based on GRO also performs well in terms of power (recall from Section~\ref{sec:basics} that while we cannot optimize for power directly, we do want procedures with reasonable power).
 Finally, we compare the power of our \E variable with this default prior choice and different restrictions on \hmc{1} to Fisher's exact test.

-\paragraph{REGROW} For simplicity, in all our experiments we will invariably set the beta prior hyperparameters to $\alpha_a=\alpha_b=\beta_a=\beta_b= \gamma$ for some $\gamma > 0$ (recall that any such choice leads to a valid \E variable).
+\paragraph{REGROW} For simplicity, in all our experiments we will invariably set the beta prior hyper-parameters to $\alpha_a=\alpha_b=\beta_a=\beta_b= \gamma$ for some $\gamma > 0$ (recall that any such choice leads to a valid \E variable).
 We will aim for the $\gamma$ that minimizes (\ref{eq:jasaregret}) in the worst-case over all $\theta^*_1 \in [0,1]^2$, thereby following the REGROW {\em ({\em relative\/} growth-rate optimality in worst-case)\/} criterion of \cite{grunwald2019safe}, who give a minimax regret motivation for this choice.
-In essence, the prior minimizing, among all distributions over $[0,1]^2$, the maximum of (\ref{eq:jasaregret}) over all $\theta^*_1$ can be viewed as the prior that allows us to learn $\theta^*_1$ as fast as possible in the worst-case.
-Here we are contented to adopt a sub-optimal but computationally convenient prior by restrict the minimum to be over a 1-dimensional family of beta priors with hyper parameter $\gamma$.
-We find the minimizing $\gamma$ by experiment (details omitted).
+In essence, the prior minimizing, among all distributions over $[0,1]^2$, the maximum of (\ref{eq:jasaregret}) over all $\theta^*_1$ can be viewed as the prior that allows us to learn $\theta^*_1$ as fast as possible (based on a minimal sample) in the worst-case.
+Here we are contented to adopt a sub-optimal but computationally convenient prior by restricting the minimum to be over a 1-dimensional family of beta priors with hyper parameter $\gamma$.
+We find the minimizing $\gamma$ by experiment: results are depicted in Figure \ref{fig:regret}.
 It depends on $m$, which is unknown in advance, but for large $m$, in the setting with $n_a = n_b = 1$, it converges to $\gamma \approx 0.18$, and this is the value we will take as our default choice --- our experiments below indicate that it remains a good choice, also when our main concern is power, and also under restrictions on $\cH_1$.